What is a Fairness Opinion?

-Also, in a buy and sell transaction, some shareholders may raise queries if they are not satisfied with the terms of the deal.
-Some shareholders may seek information as to whether there were other alternatives to the deal, where the transaction could’ve achieved better terms.
-An opinion prepared by a qualified advisor can help solve such disagreements by affirming that the pricing given was a fair valuation.
+Some shareholders may seek information as to whether there were other alternatives to the deal, how the transaction could’ve achieved better terms, etc. An opinion prepared by a qualified advisor can help alleviate such concerns by affirming that the price is a fair valuation.
 In a situation where dissatisfied shareholders file a lawsuit against the company, the directors of the company can use the fair opinion report to show that they acted in good faith during the transaction.

 These are some concerns that arise in the preparation of fair opinion reports.
 The first concern is the cost charged for the service by investment advisors.
 Since the report is prepared while negotiations between the buyer and the seller are ongoing, the advisor is under considerable time pressure to complete the fairness opinion.
 Also, the preparation requires a high level of skill to identify any areas in the agreement that require the attention of the stakeholders.
-The advisors charge a premium price for the service to compensate for the limited time (usually under a week), skills required, and the risk involved.
-The report may be used in a court of law and, therefore, the analyst must possess high accuracy and attention to detail to avert any litigation.
+The advisors charge a premium price for their services to compensate for the limited time (usually under a week), skills required, and the risk involved.
+The report may be used in a court of law and, therefore, the analyst must provide a high degree of accuracy and attention to detail.
 The opinion fee may run into six or seven figures, depending on the company.